“Sugar is to Cancer is what Gas is to a Fire!” Dr Charles Majors, stage 4 multiple myeloma survivor.

-With this in mind, one way to seriously weaken a cancer cell is by cutting off its supply of simple sugars and the foods that the body can easily convert into glucose such as processed foods, white flour, refined grains, white potatoes, white rice, and highly glycemic fruits.
+With this in mind, one way to seriously weaken a cancer cell is by cutting off its supply of simple sugars and the foods that the body can easily convert into glucose such as processed foods, white flour, refined grains, white potatoes, and white rice.

 One example of how modern medicine knowingly exploits this weakness to glucose is through the use of the radioactive glucose dye that is injected into the body to perform a PETscan that checks for cancerous growths.
 The dye is called fluroxydiglucose or FDG, and it has radio isotopes that are attached to sugar molecules.
 Cancer cells have 10 to 20 times more insulin receptors than healthy cells which only have 2.
 This allows the cancerous cells to gobble up the radioactive dye mixture and then light up during the scan to reveal cancerous growths or any changes in tumor size.